firebase/geofire-js/README.md

 #### GeoFire.query(queryCriteria)

-Returns a new `GeoQuery` instance with the provided `queryCriteria`.
+Creates and returns a new `GeoQuery` instance with the provided `queryCriteria`.

 The `queryCriteria` describe a circular query and must be an object with the following keys: